By the way, fighting the ravages of a common cold swept over me.

-But Sunday morning about four o'clock, I woke up in coughing spasms.
+But Sunday morning, about four o'clock, I woke up in coughing spasms.

 And I just, you know what I did?

-I went and grabbed the Zygam.
+I went and grabbed the Zycam.

 And I went back to bed, took some cough medicine.

-Actually, it was Zycam cold and flu stuff, comes individual doses and spoons.
+Actually, it was Zycam cold and flu stuff.

-And uh slept mostly yesterday.
+And slept most of yesterday.

 That's where it was starting, and this stuff zapped it.

-So uh just explaining this to you.
+So just explaining this to you.

-Uh just informing you.
+Just informing you.

 Welcome back.